riceluxs1t/KBOPrediction/README.md

 7. The drop rate.

 ### Saving the trained model
-This is done automatically when ran train.py. \n
+This is done automatically when ran train.py.
-The purpose of this is to call the already trained model in the future. \n We are still working on the frontend of the prediction model.
+The purpose of this is to call the already trained model in the future.
+We are still working on the frontend of the prediction model.

 ## Authors
-Data scraping: Nate Namgun Kim \n
+Data scraping: Nate Namgun Kim

 Prediction model: Jay JungHee Ryu